ThomasCarroll/htqc/README.md

 *	Evaluation of genes important to survival after treatment using shRNA-seq.
 *	Identification of transcript selection and differential exon usage in RNA-seq data.

-If you have a question about present or future analysis or require analysis support please contact the relevant section bioinformatician or Thomas Carroll [thomas.carroll@csc.mrc.ac.uk](thomas.carroll@csc.mrc.ac.uk).
+If you have a question about present or future analysis or require analysis support please contact the relevant section bioinformatician or Thomas Carroll (thomas.carroll@csc.mrc.ac.uk).

 > **Reproducibility of Research**
 > The bioinformatics team works to ensure that all data and analyses are not only of **high quality** but also **reproducible** by external examiners.